oscarpavon/prufus/README.md

 - GNU/Linux
 - make
 - gcc
-- GTK-4.16.7
+- >=GTK-4.10
 - rsync
 - wimlib-imagex (this program divide the big Windows installation file in parts because the restriction of FAT32 filesystem about 4GB per file)
-- dosfstools (very important, it's for create the first partition EFI)
+- dosfstools (it's for create the first partition EFI)
 - ntfs3g (for creating a second partition for user data and set disk label)
 ## Linux Mint/Ubuntu
 ### Build dependency